smehlhoff/metar/README.md

 Do not use this script for real-world navigation.

-Here is an example use case in grafana.
+Here is an example use case in Grafana.

 ![alt text](./docker/grafana/dashboard.png)